Eri-TV

-Eri-TV (acronym for Eritrean Television) is an Eritrean state-owned television network.
-Headquartered in the nation's capital Asmara, it broadcasts 24 hours a day.
-The station offers around-the-clock news bulletins, talk shows, and propaganda programs.
-Eri-TV has a large viewership base outside of Eritrea, which the state-run channel acknowledges and utilizes to communicate with Eritreans living abroad.
-The network has an estimated 1–2 million weekly viewers.
+Eri-TV, (Note: ኤሪ-ቲቪ) (Note: اري تي.في) acronym for Eritrean Television (ተለቪዥን ኤርትራ), is the state-owned television network of Eritrea, established in January 1993 two years following its de-facto independence.
+It is headquartered its capital city Asmara and broadcasts 24 hours a day.
+Eri-TV offers a diverse range of programming, such as news and current affairs, politics, developments, sports, entertainment, and culture and arts.
+Eri-TV is also popular among Eritreans living outside the country with an estimated 1–2 million weekly viewers, with the network claiming that it utilizes to communicate with them.
+The network operates three main television stations.

+Eri-TV is the sole domestic television broadcaster in Eritrea by law.
+The network broadcasts in four languages, namely Tigrinya, Arabic, Tigre, and English.
 Eri-TV recognizes Eritrean Minority Culture and has largely adopted an equal time share between each of the country's spoken languages.
 Eri-TV is governed and funded by the Eritrean Ministry of Information.

 History

 Before the independence of Eritrea, Ethiopia's ETV had planned to build a transmitter in Asmara with a tentative opening date scheduled for December 1976, on VHF channel 5 with an ERP of 1kW.
+During that time, the United States Armed Forces operated a low-powered station in the city that transmit daily to local viewers.
 After the referendum that led to its independence, Eri-TV was created in January 1993, with the help of Canadian technicians.
-Satellite broadcasts and internet streaming started in 2003 to cater to the Eritrean diaspora.
+The station broadcast with a 1kW transmitter barely covering the capital city.
+Later in 2003, the station upgraded its transmitter to 5kW and relay stations of Eri-TV were launched in key areas, extending its broadcasts in most parts of the country, although its mountainous terrain prevented it from broadcasting throughout all of Eritrea.
+Satellite broadcasts and internet streaming started in the same year to cater to the Eritrean diaspora.
+Eri-TV began digital broadcasting in 2004.